fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-We established earlier in this chapter that in order to approximate more complex functions, we need bigger and deeper networks.
+We established earlier in this lab that in order to approximate more complex functions, we need bigger and deeper networks.
 Creating a deeper network works by stacking layers on top of each other.